-Purpose The purpose of this report is to advise the Licensing Committee on the necessity for

-Author Principal Licensing Officer

-Ward City Wide

-Summary The Gambling Act 2005 became fully implemented on 1 September 2007 and it created a new system of licensing and regulation for commercial gambling.
+- Purpose The purpose of this report is to advise the Licensing Committee on the necessity for the Council to determine the fourth Gambling Statement of Principles and to agree the commencement of the statutory consultation period. - Author Principal Licensing Officer - Ward City Wide - Summary The Gambling Act 2005 became fully implemented on 1 September 2007 and it created a new system of licensing and regulation for commercial gambling.
 It requires the Council to prepare and publish a Statement of Principles for each successive period of three years, which outlines the principles that the Council will apply in exercising its functions as the Licensing Authority under the Act.
 The draft revisions to the Statement included in this report have been produced in accordance with Regulations and the Gambling Commission's Guidance to Licensing Authorities.
-Statutory consultation must take place prior to the Statement of

-Principles being determined by full Council.

-Proposal That the Licensing Committee agrees the proposed amendments to the process.

-Council's Statement of Principles required under the Gambling Act 2005 and authorises the commencement of the required consultation consultation will take place from 5th August until 16th September 2015.
+Statutory consultation must take place prior to the Statement of Principles being determined by full Council. - Proposal That the Licensing Committee agrees the proposed amendments to the Council's Statement of Principles required under the Gambling Act 2005 and authorises the commencement of the required consultation process. - Action by Head of Law and Regulation - Timetable Forthwith.
+Following approval by the Licensing Committee, the 6 weeks consultation will take place from 5th August until 16th September 2015.
 Following this, a report will be presented once more to the Licensing Committee to consider the consultation responses, prior to the revised policy presented to Council for consideration and adoption.